Some people send thank you notes. Others give hugs.

 A little Christmas tree stands along the road on my way to work.
 I don’t know when it started, but the delight in seeing that tree every dark winter morning has always filled me with thankfulness – gratitude for the people who string a long power cord from a dwelling hidden behind the hill to the edge of the road, gratitude to my Heavenly Father for one more day.

-Somewhere along the way, I began writing a thank you poem and leaving it under the tree for the owners to find.
+Somewhere along the way, I began writing the thank you Christmas tree poems and leaving them under the tree for the owners to find.

 Sometimes, in icy January, I wonder if I’ll fall and break a bone trying to climb that little hill to where the tree stands or slide down in my backside to my car parked along the road.
 Nevertheless, I need to leave my gratuity for the joy that tree gives.